elodrigo/elnewsFrontend/README.md

 ## Webpack

-I used webpack for dev-server.
 In `webpack.config.js` file, `mode` should be set `production` even if you want to run in development mode.
 Instead, you can change `devtool:` options to source-map or etc.